aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Fullnodes

 - Fullnodes are clients that ensure data are stored up-to-date on the network.
-They replicate blockchain state and transaction from other fullnodes and validator nodes.
+They replicate blockchain state and transactions from other fullnodes and validator nodes.

 ## G